-IV infusions (greater than 50ml in a 6 hour period) are prohibited by the World Anti-Doping Agency both in- and out-of-competition.
-Exceptions include infusions received during hospital admissions, surgical procedures or clinical investigations, which are permitted and do not require a Therapeutic Use Exemption (TUE).
+Intravenous infusions (greater than 100ml in a 12 hour period) are prohibited by WADA both in and out of competition.
+Exceptions include infusions received during hospital admissions, surgical procedures or clinical diagnostic investigations.
+These are permitted and do not require a TUE.

-What information is required for a TUE application?
+What information is required in your application for a TUE?

 - A completed TUE application form signed by the treating doctor and athlete.